-The functor $\bJbar_X$ is not of finite type nor separated over $k$ (and similarly for $\bJ_X$) if $X$ is not irreducible.
+For any integer $\chi\in \bbZ$, the scheme $\bJbar_X^{\chi}$ is not of finite type nor separated over $k$ if $X$ is not irreducible.
 However, it can be covered by open subsets that are proper (and even projective) over $k$: the fine compactified Jacobians of $X$.
-The fine compactified Jacobians depend on the choice of a polarization, whose definition is as follows (using the notations of \cite{MV}).
+The fine compactified Jacobians depend on the choice of a general polarization, whose definition is as follows (using the notations of \cite{MRV1}).